reporting pixel for marketing campaign

 # # #

-Photo of Andrew Pollock demonstration his culinary skillsBased in Los Angeles, Andrew works as chef and kitchen manager for Tasty, an online food network and recipe database.
+Photo of Andrew Pollock demonstration his culinary skillsBased in Los Angeles, Andrew works as a chef and kitchen manager for Tasty, an online food network and recipe database.
 It might seem like a distant career for this former musical theater major, but the skills he learned in Rockford are helping him thrive today.

 “It’s prepared me to work in a creative environment,” Andrew said.
 “A lot of my job is to take a baseline idea and move it into a final product.”